Other Names Owczarek Podhalanski, Owczarek Tatranski, Polish Mountain Sheepdog |

 Physical Description Large, powerful dog.
 It is rectangular in shape, the lead head has a slightly domed skull that the muzzle is tapered.
 The eyes are dark brown and slightly slanted.
 The nose is black and the triangular drop ears are medium sized.
 The tail is long and held low. |

-Temperment A loyal and affectionate rare breed.
-They do well with children but can be protective of them even if play is too rought with other children.
+Temperament A loyal and affectionate rare breed.
+They do well with children but can be protective of them even if play is too rough with other children.
 They also usually do ok with other pets but probably best if introduced at an early age |

 Training Training should be consistant but calm |

-Living Conditions No recommended for apartment due to size and exercise needs |
+Living Conditions No recommended for apartment due to size and exercise needs, would probably do best in a home with a large yard to run |

 Grooming Brush when needed especially during shedding |

-Exercise This is an outside dog and prefers to be kept as such.
-They need a large fenced yard but will also enjoy long walks on lead |
+Exercise They need a large fenced yard but will also enjoy long walks on lead |

-Coat Texture The double coat has a thick undercoat and a long, rough, straight or wavy outer coat. |
+Coat Texture Soft undercoat and a hard, dense, wiry outer coat. |

-Coat Colors White |
+Coat Colors

-Puppies 3-5 pups per litter. |
+Puppies 3-5 pups per litter.
+Socialize Early |

 Recognition United Kennel Club Fédération Cynologique Internationale |